feapolina/feapolina/README.md

 Computer Science Student at UFPB.
 ---------------------------------

 I'm 19 years old.
 I've been coding since my 15's, and i really enjoy it.
-Actually i'm learning Java, but i've taken C, Java, HTML, PHP, SQL, CSS, and Python courses before.
+Actually i'm learning Java, but i've taken C, Javascript, HTML, PHP, SQL, CSS, and Python courses before.

 * 🌍  I'm based in João Pessoa, Brasil
 * ✉️  You can contact me at [fe.cavacanti2016@gmail.com](mailto:fe.cavacanti2016@gmail.com)
-* 🧠  I'm learning Javascript
+* 🧠  I'm learning Java ☕
-* 🤝  I'm open to collaborating on Javascript projects
+* 🤝  I'm open to collaborating on Java projects
 * ⚡  I'm hoping to make new friends and connections to work and learn together.

 ### Skills